cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

 ## CICD Dry Run

-- To generate and deploy the manifests for the clusters you can use `kic cicd` command.
+- To generate and deploy the manifests for the clusters you can use `kic cicd` command

-> Note: kic is context aware so make sure you are running this in the folder where your `clusters` folder resides.
+> Note: kic is context aware so make sure you are running this in the folder where your `clusters` folder resides

 ```bash